LPRowe/bowtie-defect-identification/README.md

 	    * random_state=42 was used across all classifiers for uniformity
 		* test data (20%) and training data (80%) are both balanced with respect to (non)bowties
 		* in the case of XGBC_img and XGB-RFC_img data was split into test data (20%), validation data (16%) and training data (64%) for optimizing parameters and used the 80:20 split for final training
+		* transformers for SVMs use a standard scaler to prevent outliers from skewing the data while random forest classifiers do not use a scaler as it is not necessary
 	* seeking code block is where parameters are optimized using either grid search or random search
 	    * optimal parameters are determined by evaluating the classifier via 5 fold cross validation or by an eval_set such as the validation sets used for the extreme gradient boosted classifiers
 		* the best performing parameters are used to train the classifer which is then tested on the test set, the precision, recall, and F1 score are printed